coderefinery/coderefinery.org/lessons.md

 (see below).
 Be aware that our lessons are developed in a very agile manner, so keep up to date with the latest changes.

-Please [let us know](/get-involved/#contact-us) - it is important for us to know whether this material has impact outside of our workshops.
+See how to [get involved](/get-involved/) for more information, and please let us know if the material is helpful - it is important for us to know whether this material has impact outside of our workshops.
-We also have some [manuals](https://coderefinery.github.io/manuals/) that provide hints on teaching our lessons.

 ### Contribute to our lessons